yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 >
 {: .agenda}

-# Overview of Non-normal Neoantigen Database Workflow
+# Overview of Non-Reference Neoantigen Database Workflow

-This tutorial guides users through the process of generating a non-normal variant database.
+This tutorial guides users through the process of generating a non-reference variant database.
 It encompasses essential bioinformatics steps to identify and prepare variant-specific peptides for immunological studies.
 Below is an overview of each major stage:

 1. **Get Data.** The workflow begins with uploading raw sequencing data, followed by a quality assessment to ensure data integrity.
 This step establishes a solid foundation for subsequent analyses by addressing any issues in the initial dataset.
 2. **Variant Detection and Mapping.** Next, the RNA sequencing data is aligned to a reference genome using tools like HISAT2 and StringTie.
-Alignment events are detected with specialized tools like Freebayes, CustomProDB, and GFFcompare, which identify non-normal gene transcripts.
+Alignment events are detected with specialized tools like Freebayes, CustomProDB, and GFFcompare, which identify non-reference gene transcripts.
 These tools analyze the resulting alignments to characterize the gene segments in CDS, single nucleotide variants, indels, UTRs, or frameshifts.
 3. **Text reformatting and Database generation.** Once variants are identified, we generate a customized database and apply various reformatting techniques to tag it, ensuring optimal usability for downstream processing.
 4. **Addition of known protein sequences.** Known proteomics databases are added to the variant database to create a comprehensive database.
 5. **Final Database Construction.** The workflow concludes with applying regex adjustments and other formatting functions to standardize the output.
-This process culminates in creating a comprehensive database of potential non-normal protein sequences, making them ready for experimental validation and clinical exploration.
+This process culminates in creating a comprehensive database of potential non-reference protein sequences, making them ready for experimental validation and clinical exploration.

 # Get data